d-kozak/compiler-playground/README.md

 - [ ] Restructure main and provide proper option hadling for various modes of the compiler.
 - [ ] Command line build command and launcher.
+- [ ] Design and implement appropriate testing infrastructure that would help you fix bugs and prevent from regressions.
+  But make sure it is as loosely coupled with the actual compiler and language as possible, because anything from internal representation all the way to the syntax can change.
 - [ ] AST interpreter - I've already implemented some, so it is not a priority at the moment.
 I'd rather focused on later stages of compilation.
 - [ ] Minimize the amount of boolean instructions for comparisons.
 Currently, I have all of them, but it is of course not necessary.
 I could choose a minimal subset and convert the others to it.